Frugal Car Maintenance Tips and Tricks: 15 Money-Saving Hacks to Keep Your Ride Running Smoothly

 Changing the cabin air filter is an easy DIY job that improves air quality and AC performance.
 I replace mine yearly or every 15,000-30,000 miles.

-You can usually find the filter behind the glove box.
-You can swap it out in about 10 minutes with basic tools.
-A new filter costs $15-$25 – way cheaper than a mechanic.
+The filter is usually behind the glove box.
+With basic tools, you can swap it out in about 10 minutes.
+A new filter costs $15-$25—way cheaper than a mechanic’s.

 A clean filter traps pollen, dust, and debris.
 This keeps your AC running efficiently and prevents musty odors.
 It’s especially helpful for allergies in the spring.